CamoCatX/camocatx.github.io/blog/_posts/2022-06-04-reflected-xss-in-a-javascript-url-with-some-characters-blocked.md

 <br>
 ### Solution 2:
 Another interesting solution is to use _JavaScript without parentheses using DOMMatrix_ which is explained in detail by Gareth Heyes in a great post.
-You can find the link below in the External Links section of this post.
+You can find the link below in the References section of this post.
 To solve this lab with DOMMatrix payload, use:

 ```